Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/06-operationalization.md

 !!! success "You just tested and debugged your chat AI locally!"

-## Step 5: Test changes at app level
+## Step 5: Test changes at app server level

 Leave the FastAPI dev server running.
 Now, let's make changes to the application.
 We can change things at different processing stages: